Skip to main content

 Further information on the subsidy scheme is available below.

-What is the access to low-cost essentials for remote stores subsidy scheme?
+What is the subsidy scheme?

 How will the essential items be chosen?